simonduq/openlab/appli/examples/tdma/README.md

 1418749751.331909;m3-35;Send packet 21
 1418749751.383904;m3-34;[in tdma_slot_update_frame_start() INFO] Shifted frame of -1 ticks
 1418749751.480750;m3-35;Packet sending result 0
+...
 ```

-Then the communication and the m3-33 node is added in the network:
+Then the communication and the *m3-33 node* is added in the network:

 ```
+...
 1418749759.159805;m3-35;Packet received from 0xB482 : 1
 1418749759.160049;m3-33;Packet sending result 0
 1418749759.323784;m3-35;Send packet 29